-If you've heard about Boyhood, director Richard Linklater's latest project, you probably know that he made the movie over the course of 12 years.
+Up for countless awards this year, Boyhood was made over the course of 12 years by director Richard Linklater.
 How is this even possible?
-I recently chatted with one of the drama's stars, Patricia Arquette, about the ups and down of creating this unique project.
-In case you haven't heard about the film (which opened this week) yet, it revolves around a boy named Mason (Ellar Coltrane) as he ages from 6 to 18 years old.
+I chatted with one of the drama's stars, Patricia Arquette, who has been winning awards left and right, about the ups and down of creating this unique project.
+In case you haven't heard about the film (which is one of the frontrunners of this year's race and a definite must-see if you care about award season), it revolves around a boy named Mason (Ellar Coltrane) as he ages from 6 to 18 years old.
 Ethan Hawke — who also collaborated with Linklater on the Before trilogy — stars as the boy's father; Arquette plays Olivia, Mason's mother; and Linklater cast his own daughter, Lorelei, as the boy's sister.
 Here are all the details on Boyhood, straight from Arquette herself.

 Source: IFC Films